 In addition to a physical exam, your doctor may recommend any of a variety of tests to diagnose heart failure.
 Your doctor may refer you to a cardiologist a doctor who specializes in the study of the heart and its function for tests such as:

-X-ray images help your doctor see the condition of your lungs and heart.
+X-rays are a valuable tool that can give your doctor an insight into your lung and heart health.
 In heart failure, your heart may appear enlarged and fluid accumulation may be visible in your lungs.
-Your doctor can also use an X-ray to diagnose conditions other than heart failure that may explain your signs and symptoms.
+The doctor might use an X-ray to identify other potential causes for your symptoms, in addition to heart failure.

 This test records the electrical activity of your heart through electrodes attached to your skin.
-Impulses are recorded as waves displayed on a monitor or printed on paper.
-This test helps your doctor diagnose heart rhythm problems and damage to your heart from a heart attack that may be underlying heart failure.
+Electrical signals that arise in the brain are recorded as waves and displayed on a monitor or printed out on paper.
+This test is useful for diagnosing anomalies in the heart’s rhythm and any damage that may have been caused due to a heart attack, which can ultimately lead to congestive heart failure.

 An echocardiogram uses sound waves to produce a video image of your heart.
 This image can help doctors determine the capacity at which your heart is pumping.
 The percentage of blood pumped out of your heart’s main pumping chamber (the left ventricle) with each heartbeat is referred to as the ejection fraction.
 This percentage can be measured by an echocardiogram or other imaging techniques.
 In a healthy heart, the ejection fraction is about 60 percent.
 In someone with systolic heart failure, it’s usually 40 percent or less.
 An echocardiogram also helps distinguish systolic heart failure from diastolic heart failure, in which the pumping function is normal but the heart is stiff.

 In this test, a thin, flexible tube (catheter) is inserted into a blood vessel at your groin or arm and guided through your main artery, the aorta, into your coronary arteries.
-A dye injected through the catheter makes the arteries supplying your heart visible on an X-ray.
+During the procedure, a special dye is injected through a catheter and this enables the X-ray to highlight and reveal the arteries supplying your heart.
 This test helps doctors identify narrowed arteries in your heart (coronary artery disease) that can be a cause of heart failure.
 The test also helps doctors determine the strength of the left ventricle the heart’s main pumping chamber and the health of the heart valves.

-Tests such as radionuclide ventriculography (RNV) or multiple gated acquisition (MUGA) scanning allow your doctor to see how much blood your heart pumps with each beat.
+Tests such as radionuclide ventriculography (RNV) or multiple gated acquisitions (MUGA) scanning allow your doctor to see how much blood your heart pumps with each beat.
 The tests are done using a small amount of dye injected into your veins.
-A special camera can detect the radioactive material as it flows through your heart.
+A specialized camera can detect any radioactive material that passes through your heart, allowing for accurate diagnosis and monitoring.

 Your doctor may take a sample of your blood to check for indicators of other diseases that affect the heart.
 In addition, your doctor may order a blood test that specifically checks for heart failure.
 The test checks for levels of a hormone called brain natriuretic peptide (BNP).
 Your heart secretes BNP at high levels when it’s overworked.
 A large amount of BNP in your blood may indicate heart failure.